KonstantinosAng/KinectPython/README.md

 the [Reflex One](https://www.labs.righthandrobotics.com/reflexhand) gripper and non Linear [Kalman Filter](http://web.mit.edu/kirtley/kirtley/binlustuff/literature/control/Kalman%20filter.pdf) estimation to enable the
 Human - Robot Collaboration for fabric folding.
 This algorithm is an extension of this [publication](https://www.researchgate.net/publication/278028040_Human_Robot_Collaboration_for_Folding_Fabrics_Based_on_ForceRGB-D_Feedback).
+First the algorithm identifies the laid fabric using the background subtraction technique and map the fabric corner points to the corresponding wolrd space coordinates.
+After locating the fabric, the operator can enter the collaborative space and grab a fabric corner.
+Then the decision model will compute the robot's starting point and command the robot to approach the fabric and grab the fabric using the appropriate grasping model.
+After the robot has grabbed the fabric, it starts to follow the operator's movement to properly fold the fabric.
 The constructed framework and the hardware used can be seen in the figure below.
 <p align="center">
     <img src="images/framework.png"/>